ali-najjaramiri/ali-najjaramiri/README.md

 - 🔭 I’m currently working on silicon photonics device design by using the state-of-art optimization algorithms.

+I'm experienced in:
+- --> optimization methods and algorithms by using state-of-art machine learning frameworks such as Trax and Pytorch
+- --> software tools commonly used in photonics design, simulation, and data analysis, such as Lumerical/FDTD, Matlab, and Python
+- --> design and tape-out using commercial silicon photonics foundry PDKs (Ipkiss, Gdstk)
+- --> testing and measuring the silicon photonics fabricated devices

+- familiar with the semiconductor fabrication process and passing a short tutorial in the university's cleanroom
+- 📫 How to reach me: aamiri20@ku.edu.tr

 <!--
 **ali-najjaramiri/ali-najjaramiri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.